 Microfinance Ireland was incorporated by Social Finance Foundation (SFF) on 17 August 2012 pursuant to the Microenterprise Loan Fund Act 2012 on the initiative of the then Minister for Jobs, Enterprise and Innovation.
 This dedicated subsidiary of SFF was established to manage the Microenterprise Loan Fund.
-Following incorporation, the Minister made an initial grant of €10m into the Fund.
-Further grant funding of €39.8m has been received up to 31 December 2021 of which €5m was received in 2021.
+Following incorporation, the Minister made an initial grant of €1 Om into the Fund.
+Further grant funding of €39.8m has been received up to 31 December 2022.
+No grants were received during 2022.